Justification: An Eternal Reality

 He made Him who knew no sin to be sin on our behalf, so that we might become the righteousness of God in Him.
 2 Corinthians 5:21 (NASB)

-He paid the complete penalty for our sin and disobedience toward God and others.
-Amazingly his payment, which was made on a particular day in Israel some 2000 years ago, still reverberates in the universe and continues to impact people backward and forward in time.
+He completely paid the penalty for our sin and disobedience toward God.
+This payment, which was made on a particular day in Israel some 2000 years ago, extends and continues to impact people who believe backward and forward in time.
+It is an eternal reality.

 By this will we have been sanctified through the offering of the body of Jesus Christ once for all.
 11 Every priest stands daily ministering and offering time after time the same sacrifices, which can never take away sins; 12 but He, having offered one sacrifice for sins for all time, SAT DOWN AT THE RIGHT HAND OF GOD, 13 waiting from that time onward UNTIL HIS ENEMIES BE MADE A FOOTSTOOL FOR HIS FEET.
 14 For by one offering He has perfected for all time those who are sanctified.
 Hebrews 10:10-14 (NASB)